hard-nett/docs/developing/dapps/get_started/README.md

      Joining Testnet
     </div>
     <div class="text">
-     Set up a node on the Osmosis testnet
+     Set up a node on the Terp Network testnet
     </div>
   </a>